 We are subject to the risk of fraudulent activity associated with partners, customers and third parties handling customer information.
-Our fraud-related operational losses were \$334 million, \$273 million and \$239 million for the years ended December 31, 2020, 2019 and 2018, respectively.
-Our fraud-related losses have shifted away from counterfeit fraud losses with the implementation of the embedded security chip in Dual Cards and general purpose co-branded credit cards and towards application and transactional fraud.
+Our fraud-related operational losses were \$104 million, \$334 million and \$273 million for the years ended December 31, 2021, 2020 and 2019, respectively.
 Our products are susceptible to application fraud, because among other things, we provide immediate access to the credit line at the time of approval.
-In addition, sales on the internet and through mobile channels are becoming a larger part of our business and fraudulent activity is higher as a percentage of sales in those channels than in stores.
+In addition, sales on the internet and through mobile channels are becoming a larger part of our business and pose a greater fraudulent threat than sales made in stores.
 Dual Cards, general purpose, general purpose co-branded credit cards and private label credit cards are susceptible to different types of fraud, and, depending on our product channel mix, we may continue to experience variations in, or levels of, fraud-related expense that are different from or higher than that experienced by some of our competitors or the industry generally.